rishabh1882/Classification-with-Random-Forest/README.md

 # Classification-with-Random-Forest
-This GitHub repository presents a Random Forest-based insurance prediction model designed to accurately forecast insurance outcomes.
-The Random Forest algorithm, renowned for its ensemble learning technique, is employed to analyze and predict insurance-related scenarios with high accuracy and robustness.
+This GitHub repository presents a Random Forest-based prediction model designed to accurately forecast fraud-check outcomes.
+The Random Forest algorithm, renowned for its ensemble learning technique, is employed to analyze and predict fraud-related scenarios with high accuracy and robustness.

 ## Key Features: